For this pattern I used:

 Measurements: 39cm x approx. 82cm.

 My design ideas and advice: This pattern uses the same diamond cable pattern as the Farrimond Cardigan from my Simple Knits book.
-I designed this pattern with the history and tradition associated with cables in mind.
-The different stitches have different meanings according to sherman folklore.
-The diamond cable represents the shape of a shing mesh and therefore wishing a good successful catch.
-The traditional cable depicts the ropes of their shing ancestors and promises safety and good luck at sea.
+I designed this pattern with the history and traditions associated with cables in my mind.
+The different stitches have different meanings according to fishing folklore.
+The diamond cable represents the shape of a fishing mesh and therefore wishing a good successful catch.
+The traditional cable depicts the ropes of their fishing ancestors and promises safety and good luck at sea.
 I love all this because this represents what knitting is to me, something that is made with love and full of meaning as well as offering the knitter a calming and relaxing journey of creating the most precious gift.

 Click on the following for my How To videos that may help with this pattern: Simple Cable